 Judge Fuller is the chief superior court judge for the Northeastern Judicial Circuit.
 He is a former administrative judge for the Ninth Judicial District and district attorney for the Northeastern Judicial Circuit.
 He serves on the Georgia Supreme Court's Commission on Indigent Defense and the Georgia Supreme Court's Commission on Dispute Resolution.
 Judge Fuller earned a bachelor's degree from the University of Georgia and a juris doctorate from Mercer University.
 He and his wife, Gay, have two daughters, Carolyn and Lauren.
-They reside in Gainesville.
+They Prior to moving to Fannin County, Ms. Harris was reside in Gainesville.